- Get Stackato

 Dynamic Load Balancing & Elastic Scalability

 Stackato scales your applications to grow as usage grows, delivering the performance your end-users demand.
 Stackato's Health Manager keeps a record of what hosts are hosting which DEA (the node an application resides in), so it can balance the load on all available hosts, without overloading any single one.
-If an additional DEA is required, Stackato can automatically add more in vSphere, EC2, or OpenStack environments.
+If an additional DEA is required, Stackato can automatically add more in vSphere, EC2, OpenStack, CloudStack, or Citrix CloudPlatform environments.

-Stackato also allows additional Cloud Controllers, Routers, and Stagers to be added and used as high availability failover safety nets or as load balancers to remove potential bottlenecks and improve performance and reliability.
+Stackato also allows additional Cloud Controllers, Routers, and DEAs to be added and used as high availability failover safety nets or as load balancers to remove potential bottlenecks and improve performance and reliability.

 Persistent File-System Sharing

 File-system dependent applications (such as Drupal CMS and OwnCloud) can introduce problems when scaled in multiple instances; they need each instance to use the same file system and they need the file system to persist even if an instance shuts down.
 Stackato includes a persistent file system service to solve this problem.
 With Stackato, applications can scale to dozens or even hundreds of instances while sharing persistent file storage.

 Stackato's logging system, Logyard, is designed to run on large scale clusters with no single point of failure.
 It consolidates system logs from all cluster nodes or application logs from all instances into streams which can be viewed in the Stackato CLI and the web console.
 These streams can be easily filtered and formatted to give you the information you need in a format you can use.

 Stackato's log streams can be forwarded to third-party log analysis software like Splunk, or third-party services like Loggly, Papertrail, or Logstash.